FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 place in the following days during daylight hours.

-The Council’s contractor has returned to the Raheen area and has removed the debris--- 13
+The Council’s contractor has returned to the Raheen area and has removed the debris
+---
+13

 associated with their works.
 The contractor will be reminded to ensure that debris is